jasjivsk/quic-monitor-load-balancer/readme.md

 The QHCP implementation provides the following key functionalities:

-1. **Health Monitoring**: The load balancer periodically sends health check requests to the connected servers to assess their health status.
-The servers respond with their current health metrics, including CPU usage and memory usage percentages.
+1. **Health Monitoring**: The load balancer periodically sends health check requests to the backend servers and monitors their health status based on the responses.

-2. **Load Balancing**: Based on the health status of the servers, the load balancer makes intelligent decisions to distribute the traffic among the healthy servers.
-It maintains a map of server health statuses and dynamically updates it based on the health check responses.

-3. **Fault Tolerance**: The load balancer is designed to handle server failures gracefully.
-It keeps track of the number of failed health check attempts for each server and marks a server as down if it exceeds a configurable threshold.
-Down servers are periodically retried for reconnection.
+2. **Server Reconnection**: If a server goes down, the load balancer attempts to reconnect to the server at regular intervals defined by the reconnect interval.
+3. **Metrics Collection**: The server collects and sends back health metrics such as CPU usage percentage and memory usage percentage to the load balancer.
+4. **Authentication**: The protocol incorporates JSON Web Tokens (JWT) for authentication between the load balancer and servers.
+Protocol Messaging: The protocol defines various message types for communication between the load balancer and servers, including HELLO, ACK, HEALTH_REQUEST, HEALTH_RESPONSE, CONFIG_UPDATE, CONFIG_ACK, ERROR, TERMINATE, and TERMINATE_ACK.

-4. **Secure Communication**: The QHCP implementation leverages the security features provided by QUIC.
-It supports TLS encryption for secure communication between the load balancer and servers.
-The TLS configuration can be customized using certificate and key files.
+5. **Secure Communication**: The protocol utilizes QUIC's built-in encryption for secure data transmission between the load balancer and servers.

 ## Usage